Shallow shadows: Expectation estimation using low-depth random Clifford circuits: Acknowledgements

 \section{Acknowledgements}

 We thank Ingo Roth and David Wierichs for fruitful discussions.
 We also acknowledge a discussion with two groups of researchers: On the one hand, Ahmed A. Akhtar, Hong-Ye Hu, Yi-Zhuang You, and on the other hand Mirko Arienzo, Markus Heinrich, and Martin Kliesch that both independently and concurrently investigated intermediate classical shadows schemes.
+We thank Stefano Mangini for making us aware of a minor mistake.
 HP acknowledges the Centre for Quantum Software and Information at the University of Technology Sydney and Michael Bremner for hosting him as a visiting scholar.
 We thank the BMBF (Hybrid, MuniQC-Atoms, DAQC) the MATH+ Cluster of Excellence, the Einstein Foundation (Einstein Unit on Quantum Devices), the QuantERA (HQCC), the Munich Quantum Valley (K8), and the DFG (CRC 183, EI 519 20-1, EI 519/21-1) for support.

 \onecolumngrid